Leontine Sagan: Filmography

 featured an all-female cast and was the first film in Germany to be produced cooperatively (both the crew and cast obtained shares rather than a salary).
 It is based on the play originally titled Ritter Nerestan by Christa Winsloe.
 The film, like the play which Sagan directed as Gestern und Heute in 1931, centers on a girls' boarding school, which was realistically depicted and shot on location at a school, albeit at one for boys.
 In the film, the school is ruled by a strict Prussian headmistress but, where Winsloe's play has the student who has fallen in love with her teacher commit suicide by throwing herself down the stairwell, Sagan revised the plot.
-In Mädchen in Uniform, thesolidarity and intervention from fellow students saves Manuela's life; this revised story critique the Prussian education system, in favor of the more liberal systems of the Weimar Republic.
+In Mädchen in Uniform, the solidarity and intervention from fellow students saves Manuela's life; this revised story critique the Prussian education system, in favor of the more liberal systems of the Weimar Republic.
 But it is as a lesbian classic and more broadly as a feminist film, that Mädchen in Uniform has been praised since the 1970s.

 The elements that make Mädchen in Uniform a lesbian classic are not the titillating images that might be implied by the title, which was in any case chosen by producer Fröhlich—girls holding hands, dressing and undressing, and so on—but rather Sagan's sensitive and sophisticated direction of talented actors, the avowedly feminist Hertha Thiele as the student Manuela, and the more subtle contribution of Dorothea Wieck as the teacher Fräulein von Bernberg.
 Manuela develops a crush on Fräulein von Bernberg, and the film shows the budding attraction between them in shots and reverse shots of the central characters without any explicit declarations.
 Manuela confesses her love publicly only after she plays the eponymous hero of Friedrich Schiller's classic play Don Carlos, a historical tragedy in which the young prince falls in love with his stepmother while also struggling to prepare for his future role as monarch.
 While Winsloe originally chose the Hungarian romance Der Ritter Nérestan as the play within her play, Sagan's substitution of Don Carlos gave Thiele a script that allowed Manuela's declaration to criticize authoritarian rule and by extension the repressive school regime, as well as to express her love to her teacher.
 The headmistress forbids Fräulein von Bernburg to see or speak to Manuela again but, when Manuela attempts suicide, the other girls rally around her and save her life, while the headmistress is marginalized out of the frame..